kryptokrona/kryptokrona-docs/api/wallet-rpc-api.md

 addresses           | No         | Array of strings, where each string is an address to take the funds from.	                        | array destinationAddress  | No         | An address that the optimized funds will be sent to.
 Valid and existing in this container address.	| string

-* if container contains only 1 address, destinationAddress field can be left empty and the funds are going to be sent to this address.
+* If container contains only 1 address, `destinationAddress` field can be left empty and the funds are going to be sent to this address.
-* if addresses field contains only 1 address, destinationAddress can be left empty and the funds are going to be sent to this address.
+* If addresses field contains only 1 address, `destinationAddress` can be left empty and the funds are going to be sent to this address.
-* in the rest of the cases, destinationAddress field is mandatory and must contain an address.
+* In the rest of the cases, `destinationAddress` field is mandatory and must contain an address.

 **Output**